Latest Offer: 100GB data just for £20 a month!

 There are five more add-ons, but even Smart Plan customers have to pay for them.
 You can get 6 months free trials for Apple Music and MTV Play on EE, and may cancel them at any time.

-Video Data Pass: Allows you to watch videos and streams without burning through your data.
+Video Data Pass: This benefit lets you watch as many videos and streams as you wish without draining your data.
 Works with Netflix, YouTube, Amazon Prime Video, BBC iPlayer, BT Sport, MTV Play amongst others.

 Music Data Pass & Gamer’s Data Pass were ‘Swappable Benefits’, but as of May 2020 they are both now regular add-ons.